bowenSteve/Game-Vault/README.md

 ## Implementation

+A database 'gamestore.db' is created when the create methods are first executed.

 Customer Class/Table:
 The Customer class represented the customers of the gaming store, encapsulating their name and email attributes.
 The customers table in the database stored these details with columns for id, name, and email.
 This class included methods for creating, reading, updating, and deleting customer records, ensuring data integrity through validations.